delight-im/Knowledge/Life.md

  * "I am a great believer in luck, and I find the harder I work, the more I have of it."
 (Thomas Jefferson)
  * When you are teaching or explaining something, never say "just do" or "it's easy".
 It's confusing and alienating to new learners.
  * "Opportunists have always been held in disrepute -- especially by those who had the same opportunities and didn't take them."
 (Rhett Butler)
+ * "The journey of a thousand miles begins with a single step."
+(Laozi)